I Pronounce You

-"I Pronounce You" is the debut single by English ska and pop band the Madness from their self-titled debut studio album The Madness.
+"I Pronounce You" is a single by the English ska and pop band the Madness from their self-titled studio album The Madness.
 It was released as the lead single from the album on 7 March 1988 by Virgin Records.
 It was written by their saxophonist Lee Thompson and their co-lead vocalist Carl Smyth.
 The single features the non-album track "Patience" as the B-side, which is exclusive to this single.

 The song was recorded at Liquidator Studios in London, while the mixing of the track was finished at The Townhouse, also in London.

 Cover artwork

 The single's sleeve was designed by Dave Gibbons and Rian Hughes.
 The cover features a drawing in a similar style to the album's cover - resembling a face.

 Music and lyrics

 The song's lyrics refer to a bride's feelings on the eve of her arranged marriage.
 In addition to his usual guitar, Chris Foreman plays the sitar and the instrumentation used in the song includes the tabla which gives the song a more Middle Eastern sound.